 Attorney Matthew K. Tannenbaum considers helping his clients get through the red tape of buying or selling a home and embracing the next chapter of their lives to be highly rewarding, even if it can be complicated.
-Worker with lenders, insurance providers, and dealing with situations such as short sale transactions or foreclosures can make the process run less than smooth.
-Fortunately, Tannenbaum has seen just about everything the housing market has to show.
+Working with lenders, insurance providers, and dealing with situations such as short-sale transactions or foreclosures can make the process run less than smooth.
+Fortunately, Mr. Tannenbaum has seen just about everything the housing market has to show.
 Whether you’re buying a house on Long Island or selling your New York City apartment, Mr. Tannenbaum can help see you get the most out of your home buying or selling experience.

-Attorney Matthew K. Tannenbaum is also up to date with local construction laws and procedures throughout Suffolk County and Nassau County, and is also ready to assist clients who are building new properties in these areas and wish to sell them at a profit.
+Attorney Matthew K. Tannenbaum is also up to date with local construction laws and procedures throughout Suffolk County and Nassau County and is also ready to assist clients who are building new properties in these areas and wish to sell them at a profit.

 Get your questions answered - call me for your free, 20 min phone consultation (516) 683-1234

 Commercial leasing involves detailed contract negotiation between a landlord and the business owner who is renting the space, In all of the excitement over a new business venture and stream of income, both the landlord and the tenant may fail to understand the terms of the leasing agreement, and this could lead to difficulties later on.

 For his clients that consult him early in the process, Mr. Tannenbaum reviews all contracts with his clients to make sure they understand everything they need to know.
 If there are disputes, Mr. Tannenbaum will work diligently to ensure they are worked out satisfactorily.